alexdebrie/dynamodbguide.com/content/lessons/multi-item-actions/working-with-multiple-items.md

 }
 ```

-Very similar to when we created the UsersTable other than we've added a RANGE key in addition to a HASH key.
+This is very similar to when we created the UsersTable other than we've added a RANGE key in addition to a HASH key.

 ## Batch Write Item